yracine/device-type.myecobee/README.md

 <b>3) Use SmartSetup and execute My ecobee Init</b>
 /*********************************************************************************************

-From your phone or tablet, within the smarttings app and on the main screen, click on '+' at the bottom, scroll right to to My Apps, execute My ecobee Init
+From your phone or tablet, within the smartThings app and on the main screen, click on '+' at the bottom, under SmartApps, scroll down to My Apps, execute My ecobee Init

 /*********************************************************************************************